-Yet despite such restrictions, the TIP Charter also presents an intriguing pathway to field of membership expansion.
+Yet despite such restrictions, TIP Charters also presents an intriguing pathway to field of membership expansion.

 The TIP Charter was introduced in 2003, and since then has been implemented by many institutions of varying sizes and scopes.
 CUCollaborate spoke with representatives of three such credit unions to better understand their experience.

 Download our field of membership handbook to learn more about the other charter types available.

 Healthcare Financial FCU, based in New Haven, Conn., had served the employees of Yale New Haven Hospital since 1950.
 In 2012 the credit union was approved for a TIP Charter.